opnfv/clover/docs/release/release-notes/Fraser-release-notes.rst

 Important notes
 ===============

-The OPNFV Clover project for Fraser can ONLY be run on Kubernetes version 1.9.3 or above
+The Clover project for OPNFV Fraser can ONLY be run on Kubernetes version 1.9.3 or later

 Summary
 =======